tasdev-au/strawberry-django-jwt/README.md

    from strawberry_django_jwt.middleware import JSONWebTokenMiddleware, AsyncJSONWebTokenMiddleware from strawberry import Schema

-   schema = Schema(...)
-   schema.middleware.extend([
    # !!
 IMPORTANT !!
    # Pick only one, async middleware is needed when using AsyncGraphQLSchema
-        JSONWebTokenMiddleware(),
-        AsyncJSONWebTokenMiddleware(),
+   schema = Schema(..., extensions=[
+      JSONWebTokenMiddleware,
+      AsyncJSONWebTokenMiddleware,
    ])
    ```